 Membership benefits include access to a virtual knowledge center, an online discussion forum, a monthly magazine, mentors and advisors, and continuing education resources.
 AAPC offers individual and discounted student memberships.

 Finding Accredited Medical Coding Schools Online

-Note that you may make an exception for professional organizations like the AAPC and the American Health Information Management Association, or AHIMA.
+You can make an exception for professional organizations like the AAPC and the American Health Information Management Association (AHIMA).
 Both of these professional organizations offer courses in medical billing and coding.
 However, since they're not education bodies, they can't be accredited.

 What to Look For in the Top Accredited Online Medical Billing and Coding Schools